How to stop condensation in your car

 An effective solution is to keep something in the car that will absorb moisture.

-Putting cat litter in a pair of old tights and keeping it under the seat is a popular strategy, and there are also various dehumidifying products available, such as the Moisture Magnet from Lakeland.
+Putting cat litter in a pair of old tights and keeping it under the seat is a popular strategy.
+There are also various portable car dehumidifiers which you can place around the cabin.

 Allowing the car to air whenever possible will also help.
 So if you're able to safely leave it with the windows open for a few hours, then do.